codeauslander/ruby_modules_inside_classes/README.md

     4. Fully pay any preventive and diagnostic codes.
 Luckily, your coworker already provided a helper method on the `ClaimLineItem` model to help you figure this out.
     5. Pay any orthodontic line item at 25% of the charged rate.
 Again, your coworker added a helper method on `ClaimLineItem` to help you with this.
     6. Reject anything else.
-    7. Log any rejections to S           TDERR.
+    7. Log any rejections to STDERR.

 In order to allow the CLI (in the `bin` folder) to work properly, the `Adjudication::Engine::run` method should return processed claims.